radiosilence/blit/web/src/docs/cv.md

 - Specialized in transforming cloud infrastructure for companies by adopting software development practices like continuous deployment, GitOps, IaC, and cloud-native approaches.
 - Developed Kubernetes controllers in Go and created complex CI pipelines using Concourse, GitHub Actions, and GitLab pipelines.
 - Led enterprise-level project transformations with a focus on manageability, scalability, and declarative workflows prioritizing reproducibility and drift resilience over GitOps.
-- Implemented Cloud Security Posture Management solutions and influenced enhancements to Azure Policy tool functionalities during a Microsoft Paddington office visit.
+- Implemented Cloud Security Posture Management policies and influenced enhancements to Azure Policy tool functionalities during a Microsoft Paddington office visit.
+- Built code & deployment auditing tools using Python for enterprise clients.
 - Contributed to open-source projects such as Kubernetes External Secrets Operator and assisted in the development of Compliance Framework, a verified CSPM tool.

 ### Lead Full Stack / Mobile Engineer, [Superbike Factory](https://superbikefactory.co.uk/) (Freelance) <small>Jan 2021 -- Apr 2023</small>